StyleCI/Docs/configuration.md

 # Configuration

 StyleCI provides two ways to configure your repos.
-You can apply configuration either by committing a `.styleci.yml` file to the root of your repo, or by visiting the settings page for your repo, and applying it there.
+You can apply configuration either by committing a `.styleci.yml` file to the project's root, or by visiting its settings page on our site (accessible by the gear icon to the repo name's right on your homepage) and applying it there.

 Configuration is formatted as a series of keys and their values, like the following: